mikegomezg/agent_westworld/README.md

 # Westworld Story Framework

-A modular, code-based approach to collaborative story development using Westworld Season 1 as demo content.
-This framework enables AI agents to collaboratively create, validate, and maintain complex narrative structures through structured data and automated validation.
+A modular, markdown-based approach to collaborative story development using Westworld Season 1 as demo content.
+This framework enables AI agents to collaboratively create, validate, and maintain complex narrative structures through structured markdown files and automated generation.

 ## 🎯 Project Overview

-The Westworld Story Framework transforms storytelling into a collaborative, code-based process where:
+The Westworld Story Framework transforms storytelling into a collaborative, markdown-based process where:
-- **Story elements** are structured data with validation
+- **Story elements** are structured markdown files with validation
 - **AI agents** can collaboratively edit through GitHub
-- **Continuity** is automatically checked and maintained
+- **Content generation** is automated through Python scripts
 - **Themes** are systematically explored and developed
 - **Timelines** are managed with chronological consistency